dieg0sc/de_homework/week_4/hw_week4.md

 ```
 Then, I ran  `dbt build --select +fact_fhv_trips` (the model and its dependencies)
 <br>
-Once the table's been created, I wrote the following query in BQ:
+Once the table was created, I wrote the following query in BQ:

 ```sql
 SELECT COUNT(*)